HFU-GMB-CODE3/Lecture/content/day_07/_index.md

 >
 > Add a fraction of the normal to the vertex resulting in the geometry appearing thicker or thinner depending on how big the fraction is.
 >
-> In the (`unshaded`) fragment shader, set the resulting color of the current fragment/pixel by applying a threedimensional color (rgb, e.g. green: (0, 1, 0)) value scaled by the angle between a light direction directly from the current camera's viewing direction and the fragment's normal to the **Albedo**
+> In the (`unshaded`) fragment shader, set the resulting color of the current fragment/pixel by applying a three-dimensional color (rgb, e.g. green: (0, 1, 0)) value scaled by the angle between a light direction directly from the current camera's viewing direction and the fragment's normal to the **Albedo**
 >
-> ```cpp
+> ```glsl
 > ALBEDO = vec3(0, 1, 0) * dot(vec3(0, 0, 1), NORMAL);
 > ```
 >